February 20, 2025

 What are examples of reimbursable business expenses?

 Reimbursable business expenses typically include costs like travel expenses, meals during business meetings, office supplies, and mileage covered while performing job-related duties.
-Here are some common types of expenses you’ll find in most reimbursement policies:

-1. Business travel expenses: Airfare, hotel accommodations, rental cars, taxi fares, and even parking fees for business trips
+1. Business travel expenses: Airfare, hotel accommodations, rental cars, taxi fares, and even parking fees for business trips and employee travel

 2. Mileage reimbursements: Employees who use their personal vehicle for work-related travel are usually entitled to mileage reimbursements.
-The mileage reimbursement rate set by the IRS encompasses gas, wear and tear, and car insurance and depreciation.
+The standard mileage rate set by the IRS encompasses gas, wear and tear, and car insurance and depreciation.

 3. Office supplies: Office supplies deemed necessary to run your business, including pens, printer paper, light bulbs, and cleaning supplies